How Quickly Can You Get a Passport?

 Your proof of citizenship – birth certificate, naturalization certificate – should be handy at all times; if you need to replace your naturalization certificate, you qualify for a two-year limited validity passport.
-Similarly, getting passport photos doesn’t take much time: an hour or two at any number of pharmacies, or one of the nine Travel Visa Pro offices offer these services as well.
+Similarly, getting passport photos doesn’t take much time: an hour or two at any number of pharmacies; the nine Travel Visa Pro offices offer these services as well.

-Once you have assembled everything you need – hopefully within a day unless you’ve misplaced your birth certificate – you’re ready to hand over your passport application.
+Once you have assembled everything you need – hopefully within a day unless you’ve misplaced your birth certificate – you’re ready to hand over your application to get your passport quickly.

 How quickly can you get a passport in person?

-If you’d like to apply for a first-time passport or a renewal in person, you’ll have to make an appointment at a regional passport agency; there are 26 of these in the United States available for expedited passport applications.
+If you’d like to apply for a first-time passport or a renewal in person, you’ll have to make an appointment at a regional passport agency.
+There are 26 of these in the United States available for expedited passport applications.
 Unfortunately, appointments are subject to how busy the office is.
 During peak travel season, it may take several days to find a suitable time slot.
 Travel Visa Pro is able to make these appointments on your behalf, letting you avoid standing in line and potentially missing work.

 Once you get an appointment and your passport application is accepted by an official, the processing time varies.
 Normally in-person applications are processed and returned within two weeks, but you can pay a $60 fee for expedited processing (a few business days) if you provide proof of immediate travel.
-In addition, if your reason for traveling abroad involves a death in the family or a medical emergency, officials can sometimes return passports in as little as 1-3 business days.
+In addition, if your reason for traveling abroad involves a death in the family or a medical emergency, officials can sometimes return a passport quickly, in as little as 1-3 business days.
 With the right appointment, Travel Visa Pro can get you a passport in as little as eight hours.

 How quickly can you get a passport by mail?

-Because many Americans do not live close to a regional passport center or may be unable to travel there, Travel Visa Pro can forward your application to the US Department of State accepts mail-in applications for those renewing their passports; first timers must rely on a trusted third-party agency like Travel Visa Pro if they are unable to be there themselves.
+Because many Americans do not live close to a regional passport center or may be unable to travel there, Travel Visa Pro can forward your application to the US Department of State for those renewing their passports.
+First timers can rely on a trusted third-party agency like Travel Visa Pro if they are unable to be there themselves.